csandreas1/scrmabled-strings/README.md

 python3 main.py
 ```

-## Running tests
+## Running the tests
-You can either run tests manually or configure your IDE.
+You can either run tests manually or configure your IDE/ editor

 [Read more](https://docs.python.org/3/library/unittest.html#test-discovery) on python unittest